KeKeJin/classical-chinese-pos-tagger/README.md

 ## Corpus

-The corpus is acquired from University Dependency[UD](https://github.com/UniversalDependencies/UD_Classical_Chinese-Kyoto/)
+The corpus is acquired from [Universal Dependency](https://github.com/UniversalDependencies/UD_Classical_Chinese-Kyoto/)